The English word "duck" has two possible meanings (if you don't listen to cricketersnote ):

 Mario: Luigi, what are you doing?!Luigi: I'm "gettin' down!"

 - In another Super Mario cartoon series, Luigi heard a bossy king shouting "Duck, you idiot!"
 Luigi, assuming he was being commanded to get down, did so but the king was actually shouting at a servant for a roast duck.

-- A Histeria! sketch set in World War II has Loud Kiddington shout this out several times, resulting in this cameo:
+- A Histeria! sketch set in World War II has Loud Kiddington shout this out several times (to be fair, it was the Invasion of Normandy), resulting in this cameo:

 Daffy Duck: Will you knock that off?!
 Sheesh!
 A bird could develop a complex around here!

-- A Bonkers cartoon featured Bonkers delivering a pizza in WWII setting.
+- One cartoon featured Bonkers delivering a pizza in a WWI setting.
 Upon arriving at his destination, he says this upon seeing an enemy plane, while the general states the pizza was suppose to be sausage.

 - Another episode has Bonkers and Jitters as part of a ski patrol.
 As the two of them are on a bobsled, Bonkers suddenly screams "duck!" and ducks to avoid being hit by one of the flying birds.
 Jitters then screams, "Another duck!," but this time rather than another fowl it's actually a tree branch they have to avoid.

-- In an episode of The New Adventures of Winnie the Pooh, Rabbit is attempting to gather honey from a hive to trade with Pooh for a rabbit bookend (it's a long story).
-Tigger helps him by attaching plungers to his feet, enabling him to climb up the tree, to which Rabbit states he feels like a bird.
+- In The New Adventures of Winnie the Pooh episode, "Honey For A Bunny", Rabbit is attempting to gather honey from a hive to trade with Pooh for a rabbit bookend (it's a long story).
+Tigger helps him by attaching plungers to his feet, enabling him to climb up the tree, to which Rabbit states he feels like a graceful bird.

 - In Tiny Toon Adventures, Babs pranks Plucky by yelling, "Plucky!
 Duck!"
 He ducks, and she just laughs at him.